gbv/aREF/aref.md

 (e.g. "`geo:Point`" and "`tag:Tag`") and absolute URI references such as "`geo:48.2010,16.3695,183`" ([RFC 5870]) and "`tag:yaml.org,2002:int`" ([RFC 4151]).

+***TODO:** See [*namespace map*] for how to construct IRIs from prefixed names*

+Applications SHOULD warn about unknown prefixes.
+Applications MAY ignore all triples that include a node with an unknown prefix.

 ## Literal nodes

 A literal node in aREF is encoded as string in one of three forms: